Wildlife Management Area Permit Requirements

-- To hunt on wildlife management areas (WMAs), you must possess a management area permit and a hunting license, unless exempt.
+- To hunt on wildlife management areas (WMAs), you must possess a management area permit and a hunting license, unless exempt (see License and permit exemptions on Licenses & Permits).
 A management area permit is not required to hunt on Eglin, Avon Park and Tyndall military bases, Apalachicola River Wildlife and Environmental Area and Kissimmee River Public Use Area and Kissimmee Chain of Lakes Area.

 - Limited entry/quota permits are required on WMAs during certain time periods (see Limited entry/quota permits on this same page).